 - or a visit to Siena without standing in the shadow of the Torre di Mangia

 And yet, so many take it for granted as it travels by on its 240 km (150 miles) journey to the Tyrrhenian Sea!
 There is nothing to take for granted about this river.

-The Arno River has always been been a protagonist in the Florentine story and there are some exciting new ways to learn about its role in the expansion of the city, below are a few creative suggestions on how to incorporate the river into your itinerary.
+The Arno River has always been a protagonist in Florentine history and there are some exciting new ways to learn about its role in the expansion of the city.
+Below are a few creative suggestions on how to incorporate the river into your itinerary while visiting Florence.

 Float along the Banks the Arno